justin-chi-sonarsource/javulna/.gitar/rules/verify-sonarqube-issues.md

 title: "Verify and Fix SonarQube Cloud Issues"
 description: "Use SonarQube Cloud Embedded MCP to check each pull request and safely fix eligible blocker and critical issues."
 when: "Any pull request"
-actions: "Use the Sonarcloud MCP server at api.sonarcloud.io integration to check the current pull request for SonarQube Cloud project justin-chi-sonarsource_javulna.
+actions: "Use the Sonarcloud MCP integration to check the current pull request for SonarQube Cloud project justin-chi-sonarsource_javulna.
 Retrieve its quality-gate status and issues.
 Automatically fix safe, localized blocker and critical issues, push a commit to the PR branch, re-check the PR analysis, and post a summary."
 ---

 # Verify and Fix SonarQube Cloud Issues

-Use the Sonarcloud MCP server at api.sonarcloud.io integration to check the current pull request for SonarQube Cloud project `justin-chi-sonarsource_javulna`.
+Use the Sonarcloud MCP integration to check the current pull request for SonarQube Cloud project `justin-chi-sonarsource_javulna`.

 For every pull request:

 * Confirm that project `justin-chi-sonarsource_javulna` in organization `justin-github-sonarsource` is accessible.
-If the MCP server supplies the organization via `SONARQUBE_ORG`, confirm the resolved organization and report it in the summary.
+If the Sonarcloud MCP integration supplies the organization via `SONARQUBE_ORG`, confirm the resolved organization and report it in the summary.
 * Identify the current pull request or matching pull-request analysis.